Trade Overview

 • Bilateral Agreements:

-• UK-ESA EPA: Continuity of trade post-Brexit.
+• UK–ESA EPA: Ensures continuity of trade with the UK and maintains preferential market access post-Brexit.

 Continental & Regional Integration:

-• COMESA: Duty-free access to 580+ million people.
+• COMESA: Duty-free access to a market of over 580 million people via the COMESA FTA.

 Investment & Legal Reforms: